 Next, the process continued with a mist coat of the CP1000 acrylic copolymer sealer.
 It was then followed by a flood coat of CP1000 and a final topcoat of Düraamen’s Perdure U90 moisture-cured polyurethane.

-All the flooring system’s components totaled ¼ inch or less in applied thickness, and the math mattered.
-The thinness meant elevator and escalator saddles could remain in place, along with the railing system’s base along the atrium edge.
+All the flooring system’s components totaled ¼” or less in applied thickness, and the math mattered.
+The thinness meant elevator and escalator saddles could remain, along with the railing system’s base at the atrium edge.

 Faced with an unyielding project schedule, Majestic Flooring Solutions crews would start on the next level’s floor while still completing the level below.
-It took one week to complete the multiple steps for each level’s floor, with the total project complete in four.
+It took one week to complete the multiple steps for each level’s floor, with the total project taking four.